A-n-s-h-007/MessMate/README.md

-# SmartMess 🍽️
+# MessMate 🍽️

-**SmartMess** is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) application designed to streamline and digitize hostel mess operations.
+**MessMate** is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) application designed to streamline and digitize hostel mess operations.
 It provides role-based access for students and admins, enabling smooth management of attendance, complaints, menu updates, rebate applications, notices, and payments.

 > Both frontend and backend are hosted on **Vercel**.